JPmiles86/laurie-meiring-website/docs/01-next-agent-prompt.md

 ## Key Implementation Details

 ### Featured Clubs Section
-- Implement as a grid-based layout of featured club cards
+- Implement as a grid-based layout of club cards
 - Use modal popups for detailed club information rather than separate pages
 - Include map integration for club locations
-- Add "Want your club to be featured?" call-to-action with a link to the contact form
+- Add a simple, non-promotional CTA at the bottom directing club owners to the contact page
 - Only display clubs with isFeatured=true and valid featuredUntil dates
+- No pricing information should be displayed anywhere
+- Ensure the design allows for showing upcoming events hosted by the club

 ### Pickleball Events Calendar
 - Create a chronological list of events with filtering capabilities
 - Support multiple event types (tournaments, leagues, clinics, etc.)
 - Use modal popups for detailed event information
-- Link events to featured clubs when applicable
+- Link events to clubs when applicable
 - Implement responsive design for mobile and desktop
+- Add a simple CTA directing event organizers to the contact form
+- All events will be manually added by the site administrator
+- Include connections between events and clubs:
+  - Show hosting club details on event pages (when applicable)
+  - Show upcoming events on club detail pages (when applicable)

 ### Partner Matching Form
 - Create a comprehensive form based on the data model